 For trousers, you can choose from the same three fit options, flat front, single or double pleats and cuffs.
 While that seems rather limited, the process is designed not to deter inexperienced customers with too many options.

 The Black Lapel Difference

-In my case, I requested slightly longer side vents, a specific lapel width and just 3 cuff buttons with a longer distance in between to create a different look.
+In my case, I requested slightly longer side vents, a specific lapel width, and just three cuff buttons with a longer distance in between to create a different look.
 However, that was just the beginning.
 For the vest, I requested a completely new model which they had never made before.
-I submitted pictures of a 8×4 double breasted vest with specific lapels, and they delivered.
+I submitted pictures of an 8×4 double breasted waistcoat with specific lapels, and they delivered.
 The only thing that was not there was a vest tab that makes sure your vest always covers your waistband, but that’s easily added after the fact.
-Moreover, the balance of the jacket closing button and the vest lapels is not perfect, but this is such an intricate detail that not many people know, unless they have read the double breasted vest section of our vest guide.
+Moreover, the balance of the jacket closing button and the vest lapels is not perfect, but this is such an intricate detail that not many people know unless they have read the double breasted vest section of our vest guide.

 Delivery & Fit

 I received my suit 4 weeks after I ordered it, which is in line with the 4-6 week window they specify on their website.
 Out of the box, the suit did not look great.
 It was folded up tightly and had a lot of wrinkles.
 Fortunately, a little bit of steam was enough to loosen all the wrinkles in a few seconds.
 If you don’t have a steamer (it is a good investment), just hang it in your bathroom and turn on the shower on hot, let it hang there for a few minutes and the result should be similar.